Paul Gosselin (2016)

 Previous comments were written having only read part of Barfield's World's Apart.
 After finishing WA, I came to realize this work comes in two parts, though this is not something Barfield himself makes explicit.
 The first part of WA is a reaction to Enlightenment ideas, particularly the militant materialism/atheism of the mid-twentieth century.
 Barfield clearly rejects this view and has interesting critiques to make.
 That said, the second part of the book goes on and takes us into Barfield's own ideologico-religious views.

-This unfortunately is where I part ways with Barfield.
+This unfortunately is where I radically part ways with Barfield.
 Amongst other things to take into consideration is the fact that Barfield was a follower and promoter of the German philosopher Rudolf Steiner (1861-1925), the founder of anthroposophism and a known Freemason.
 Barfield was of course an old friend of C.S.
 Lewis as they'd met when they were teenagers.
 At the time Lewis was a materialist/atheist and Barfield and Lewis had a rather intense exchange, including disagreements about Steiner, which later became know as the “Great War” and as a result Lewis began to break out of his materialism.

 But, that said, as to Lewis' becoming a Christian, Barfield had little input.
 Taking into consideration Barfield's attachment to Steiner and promotion of anthroposophism, it is entirely quite possible that Barfield himself may have been a Freemason.
 While at times Freemasons may go public about their beliefs (when they find it useful to do so), living Freemasons will most often conceal their true beliefs as this helps them gain access to circles of power or influence and circumvents close scrutiny of their views or motivations.
-Claiming as Freemasons famous dead individuals is an amusing game Freemasons like to play, but living Freemasons are generally more coy.
+Claiming as Freemasons famous dead individuals is an amusing game Freemasons like to play, but living Freemasons are generally more coy about their true beliefs.
 There are of course different flavours of freemasonry.
 Some are/were deists (such as Voltaire or Benjamin Franklin).
 In the English-speaking world, most Freemasons are of this variety.
 Among the French, most Freemasons tend to be atheists/materialists rejecting both gods and the supernatural.
 Then there is a spiritualist variety of freemasonry that is open to the “supernatural" in any form (including the occult) and certainly Steiner would be part of this current.

-Barfield may well be considered as a precursor to postmodern thought, though he never uses the term himself.
+Barfield may well be considered as a precursor to postmodern thought, though he never uses the term "postmodern" himself.
 One thing worth thinking about is that while Barfield makes much about “the spiritual dimension”, he rarely brings up the question of Truth and whether there is some standard for Truth, such as the Bible let's say, that would allow one to discern between true or false “spiritual” manifestations.
 Regarding Truth, the closest Barfield comes to discussing this plainly is:

 Ranger: I suppose if you believe in revelation, you aren't allowed to believe